VirtuBox/nginx-ee/README.md

 # Nginx-EE

-Compile and install the latest nginx releases from source with additional modules
+Compile and install the latest nginx releases from source with additional modules with EasyEngine and Plesk

 ![nginx-ee](https://raw.githubusercontent.com/VirtuBox/nginx-ee/master/nginx-ee.png)